 Pennsburg, PA 18073

 Themes and activities are based on temporary and permanent exhibition topics, gallery discussions, and related Pennsylvania history.
+Each workshop is 5$ per participant.
 Parents are welcome to participate in the activities.
 Most lessons and activities are designed for students in elementary and middle school but some exceptions apply.

 January 10, 1:30 pm - 3:00 pm: Who were the Mummers?